ahettlin/angular-cli-workshop/Exercise-1.md

 In this exercise, we will generate a new project and explore everything that the Angular CLI gives us to start with.
 It takes care of a lot of boilerplate setup so that you can dive right into working on the important parts of your app and not get bogged down in setup and configuration.

+It's not necessary, but in order to make catching up easier if you get behind in the workshop, clone [this repository](https://github.com/ahettlin/angular-cli-workshop.git) into a directory on your machine, and then switch to the `exercise-1` branch.
+The branch should be nearly empty aside from the exercise instructions.
+All terminal commands should be run from the directory you cloned the repository into, unless specified otherwise.

 ## Generate the application

 Run the following command in your terminal.
-Make sure you run it in the root directory for this project.
+Again, make sure you run it in the directory the project repository was cloned into.

   ```
   ng new angular-todo-list --directory ./ --style scss --routing true